 - Click on “Options for (calendar name)”

 I like the color purple, so I gave my “Movie Festival Calendar” the color purple.
 Of course, there are several more color options to choose from.
 You can create several calendars with different hues.

-Before you share your Google calendar, double-check that it is in the correct time zone.
+- Before you share your Google Calendar, double-check that it is in the correct time zone.
 You want to avoid any confusion if someone is in a different time zone.
-You also certainly want to make sure that your events are viewed at the correct time.
+You also certainly want to make sure that your Google Calendar events are viewed at the correct time.

 When you enable this feature, anyone who has the link to your calendar can view your events.
 You do not have to share the link individually.

 Just scroll down past the time zone feature until you find “Access Permissions for events”.
 Now you can simply check “Make available to public”.